The View Controller Hierarchy

 When container view controllers are involved, UIKit may modify the presentation chain to simplify the code you have to write.
 Different presentation styles have different rules for how they appear onscreen—for example, a full-screen presentation always covers the entire screen.
 When you present a view controller, UIKit looks for a view controller that provides a suitable context for the presentation.
 In many cases, UIKit chooses the nearest container view controller but it might also choose the window’s root view controller.
 In some cases, you can also tell UIKit which view controller defines the presentation context and should handle the presentation.

-shows why containers usually provide the context for a presentation.
+Figure 2-4 shows why containers usually provide the context for a presentation.
 When performing a full-screen presentation, the new view controller needs to cover the entire screen.
 Rather than requiring the child to know the bounds of its container, the container decides whether to handle the presentation.
 Because the navigation controller in the example covers the entire screen, it acts as the presenting view controller and initiates the presentation.

 For information about presentations, see The Presentation and Transition Process.